saeeddiscovery/windows_terminal/ReadMe.md

 ![Kali-Linux](Screenshot_kali.png)

-- Add Cascadia font to Terminal profiles in "settings.json":
+- Add <a href="CascadiaCodePL.ttf">Cascadia Code PL</a> font to Terminal profiles in "settings.json":
 "fontFace": "Cascadia Code PL"

 - Install posh and oh-my-posh from Powershell (should be done in both "PowerShell" & "Windows PowerShell"):